Traditional Japanese House Floor Plan: An Easy Guide

 To help with humidity and fireproofing, a mixture of all-natural soil, straw, hemp, sand, and water is painted over the walls of Japanese homes.

-Also known as traditional Japanese paper, washi is used in windows and shōji screens to help filter the light in Japanese homes.
+Also known as traditional Japanese paper, washi is used in shōji screens to help filter the light in Japanese homes.

-The paper is handmade with distinctive texture and transparency, diffusing light differently with each washi.
+The paper is handmade with a distinctive texture and transparency, diffusing light differently with each washi.

 Explore Akiya Opportunities 🚀